tpage000/movie_catalog_app/README.md

 * Add reviews / comments to your movies so you can remember what you were thinking at the time

+* Search or filter your movies list

-* List movies by rating only (currently they are listed by rating within each chronological year)
+* Show that movies are ordered by rating for each year

 * Try out some kinda resizing / zoom on the data sets

-* Eventually make the landing page something other than signup / login.
+* Make the landing page something other than signup / login.

 * Import movies using JSON text